SimSimY/scala-msgpack-rawparser/README.md

 * The project is not formalized for maven repository (POM files and such)
 * Currently the parser only works with `Array[Byte]` and should support any `Byte` Iterable

+### Compilation and Linking
+As the project is not yet publishing artifacts, you can just clone it and run `sbt package`

 ### Usage

 #### NodeTypes